magneticio/vamp.io/content/what is vamp/use-cases.md

 3. __Keep the best performing option:__ Once you have made your decision, Vamp can route all traffic to your chosen architecture.
 Services from the alternative options will be drained to ensure customer experience is not impacted by the test.

-## Answer the question - what would happen if...?
+## What would happen if......Simulate and test scaling behaviour
-_"We can't be sure would happen if... users increased x10 ... latency dropped by 5 seconds ... a tier would drop ..."_
+_"How would our system react if... the number of users increased x10 ... the latency of a new service dropped by 20 seconds ... an entire tier of our application would be killed ..."_
 Your company might dream of overnight success, but what if it actually happened?
-Stress tests rarely cater to extreme circumstances.
+Stress tests rarely cater to extreme circumstances, and are often done on systems that are not identical to production environments.
 Oftentimes the bottleneck sits in the system simulating the load itself, so it's difficult to predict what would actually happen or to know if your planned responses will really help.

 ### Vamp offers a guessswork-free alternative
 Why not find out for sure?
-Using Vamp you could test your production infrastructure against seemingly impossible situations and optimise the planned responses.
+Using Vamp you can test your services and applications against seemingly impossible situations, and then validate and optimise the scripted responses.
+With the same workflows as would be running in production, on the same infrastructure, with the same settings.

-1. __Mock required load:__ Vamp can deploy an instance to your production environment and simulate impossible situations withough routing any live user traffic there.
+1. __Mock required load:__ Vamp can simulate (mock) high-stress situations for any kind of metric your system needs to respond to, without actually having to generate real traffic.
-2. __Optimise:__ You can optimise your resource and autoscaling configurations based on what you see.
+2. __Optimise:__ You can optimise your resource allocation and autoscaling configurations based on real validated behaviour under stress.
 3. __Iterate until you're certain:__ Vamp can repeat the tests until you're confident with the outcome.
+Then you can use the same scaling and optimising workflows in production.

-## Automatically react when it does
+## Self-healing and self-optimising

-_"Our website traffic can be unpredictable, it's hard to plan the exact resources we're going to need"_
+_"Our website traffic can be unpredictable, it's hard to plan and dimension the exact resources we're going to need to run within SLA's"_

-### Vamp offers a granular alternative
+### Vamp offers an easy and flexible way to dynamically scale resources and correct unhealthy behaviour
-Why scale the whole system?
-Using Vamp you could auto-scale individual services based on clearly defined SLAs.
+Why overdimension your whole system?
+Using Vamp you can auto-scale individual services based on clearly defined SLAs.
+It's also easy to create advanced workflows for up and down scaling, based on your application or business specific requirements.
+Vamp can also make sure that unhealthy and failing services are corrected based on clearly defined metrics and treshholds.

-1. __Describe services:__ You can describe individual services in a Vamp blueprints (breeds)
+1. __Set SLAs:__ You can define SLA metrics, tresholds and escalation workflows.
+You can do this in Vamp blueprints, or create your own workflows for advanced use-cases.
-2. __Set SLAs:__
+2. __Optimise:__ Vamp workflows can automically optimise your running system based on metrics that are relevant to your application or services.
 3. __Sleep easy:__ Vamp will track troughs and spikes in activity and automatically scale services to match your SLAs.
 All scaling events will be logged.
+Unhealthy services can be healed by Vamp.